Metropolis-Hastings transition kernel couplings: Metropolis--Hastings kernel couplings

-Condition 1 of Lemma~\ref{lem:cases} corresponds to the intuition that the only way to transition from $\xy$ to a point $\XY \in \axy$ with $x \not \in A_x$ and $y \not \in A_y$ is to propose and accept $\xyp = \XY$.
-Similarly, Condition 2 says that the probability of transitioning to a point $\XY \in A_x \times \sy$ must come from the combined probability of accepting a proposal to such a point or by proposing a move $\xyp \in A_x \times \calX$, with $x'$ accepted and $y'$ rejected.
-The other two conditions follow a similar intuition.
+Condition 1 of Lemma~\ref{lem:cases} reflects the fact that the only way for a joint chain to transition from $\xy$ to $\axy$ with $x \not \in A_x$ and $y \not \in A_y$ is to propose and accept a transition to some $\xyp \in \axy$.
+Condition 2 says that the probability of transitioning to a point in $A_x \times \sy$ amounts to the combined probability of accepting a proposal directly to such a point or by proposing a move to some $\xyp \in A_x \times \calX$, with $x'$ accepted and $y'$ rejected.
+The other two conditions have similar interpretations.

-Definition~\ref{def:cam} raises two questions.
-First, we may ask if Condition 3 is actually independent of Conditions 1 and 2.
-Second, we may ask whether a given $\bp \in \Gamma(P,P)$ can be related to more than one $\bq \in \Gamma(Q,Q)$ by coupled acceptance mechanisms.
-The next example answers both of these questions.